morganmason0606/ccl-bench/trace_collection/README.md

 # Trace collection
 Trace collection: Eric

+On github this folder should only store the metadata, i.e. workload card.

+You are going to upload your traces to Canvas.
-This folder only stores the metadata, i.e. workload card.
-The real trace should be uploaded to [Google drive](https://drive.google.com/drive/u/0/folders/1shHsa3WvlGh9YRaX7iqYBYTLnwdDfLX6)
+The real trace should be uploaded to

+Sample traces are stored in the [Google drive](https://drive.google.com/drive/u/0/folders/1shHsa3WvlGh9YRaX7iqYBYTLnwdDfLX6)

 ## Current list of traces
 1. `llama3.1-8b-torchtitan-perlmutter`